With years of experience managing (surviving?) 2 red haired daughters, I now believe that I can handle *anything*, bring it on!

-Seriously though, my enthusiasm for agile and scrum goes back to one of my first software engineering professors.
-She told me that "Computer Science" is a misnomer and further said that the things we do with computers had barely transitioned from black-magic to an art form and did not work with the controls used in other “hard” sciences.
-She explained that efforts to make the software development process consistent and predictable were hugely successful, in that they made it consistently and predictably AWFUL.
-Since that introductory lecture I've always sought to be a part of the solution to that problem.
-After 19 years of attempting to be a part of that solution I whole-heartedly support Scrum, seasoned with XP practices, as the antidote for widespread CS and IT project pathologies.
-Born in rural Kansas and educated at the University of Missouri, my career has taken me from Kansas City to the world's most eminent technology centers in Silicon Valley, Raleigh-Durham, Tokyo, Bangalore and New York, some highlights follow:
+Seriously though, my enthusiasm for agile and scrum goes back to my first CS professor.
+She said that "Computer Science" is a misnomer and that the things we do with computers have barely transitioned from black-magic to an art form, let alone a “hard” science.
+She explained that efforts to make the software development process consistent and predictable were hugely successful, in making it consistently and predictably AWFUL.
+Since that day I've sought to be a part of the solution to that problem.
+After 23 years of attempting to be a part of that solution I whole-heartedly support Scrum, seasoned with XP practices, as the antidote for widespread CS and IT project pathologies.

 · As a CS Student I built the roughly 650th website on the internet for UMKC in the early 90’s.